 If you have made the soap recipe before, you can make a more educated decision about what you are changing and why.
 If you want to increase the lather or decrease how much a recipe strips the skin, you can make specific changes to the oil choices based on well known guidelines.
 (Not sure about those guidelines?
 This article about how to change a recipe is a great starting point.)

-However, most requests about replacing oils is from soapmakers who don’t know why specific oils are in the recipe or what they wouldn’t like about it.
+However, most requests about replacing oils in soap recipes are from soapmakers who don’t know why specific oils are in the recipe or what they wouldn’t like about it.
 These requests are usually from a soapmaker who doesn’t have a particular oil on hand, so let’s start there!

 Step One: Evaluate the Oil You Want to Replace in the Soap Recipe